Post-Secondary Education System News

 The BC Council on Admissions and Transfer recognizes the extraordinary efforts being made by members of the BC Transfer System to provide accommodations in educational policy and practice to support current and incoming students, and minimize the impact of the Covid-19 pandemic on their educational experiences.
 To facilitate information-sharing among BC Transfer System institutions, BCCAT has created this centralized news page that collates publicly released communication from post-secondary institutions and professional bodies addressing educational matters.
 See Minister Melanie Mark's message to BC's post-secondary, skills, and training members regarding Covid-19.

 To have information added below, email email@example.com.
-Refer to the Ministry of Education website, for more information regarding the K-12 system's response to Covid-19 and FAQs on Continuity of Learning.
+Refer to the Ministry of Education website, for more information regarding the K-12 system's response to Covid-19 and BC's Back to School Plan.
 For more information specific to a particular institution, refer to the institution's website.

 Acsenda School of Management

 British Columbia Institute of Technology

 Fraser International College

 Kwantlen Polytechnic University